About Children First Education Fund

 Our Mission

-CFEF’s efforts are guided by the Utah Special Needs Opportunity Scholarship Program, which is defined by Utah Code 53-7-401.
-With this legislation, Utah joins 21 other states across the country with similar programs offering school choice options for families.
-CFEF is the first and only state designated SGO in Utah.
+Utah joins 21 other states across the country with similar programs offering school choice options for families.
+CFEF is the first SGO in Utah, and the only nonprofit in the state allowed to offer a state tax credit benefit to donors.

 Our Activities